Quantum Dropout: On and Over the Hardness of Quantum Approximate Optimization Algorithm

 As discussed earlier, quantum dropout rightfully addresses such concerns on QAOA quantum circuits, providing us with simpler yet still compatible $\hat{H}_{C'}$ for the driving layers.
 As we checked the difficulty of the harder problem $\hat{H}^H_C$ via SA in Fig. \ref{fig:n16_qaoa}, we have also obtained, as a by-product, $29$ low-lying excited states, which help us to choose the dropout clauses more selectively.
-For example, we only implement quantum dropout on clauses that observe no violation with these distractions here, and we leave further results and discussions on the effect of such selections to Supplemental Materials.
-The resulting energy landscape was previously illustrated in Fig. \ref{fig:landscape}d.
+For example, we only implement quantum dropout on clauses that observe no violation with these distracting local minima; see Appendices D and E. The resulting energy landscape was previously illustrated in Fig. \ref{fig:landscape}d.
 We leave the cost function $\hat{H}_C=\hat{H}^H_C$ intact with all of the clauses and perform the QAOA optimization following the procedure in Fig. \ref{fig:qaoa}.

-First, we set identical quantum dropout, randomly selected $50\%$ of the clauses in the available subset, to all driving layers, i.e., $\hat H_{C_1} = \hat H_{C_2} = \cdots = \hat H_{C_p}$.
+First, we set a uniform quantum dropout, randomly ditching $R=50\%$ of the clauses in the available subset, to all driving layers, i.e., $\hat H_{C_1} = \hat H_{C_2} = \cdots = \hat H_{C_p}$.
 The QAOA performance is shown as the green lines in Fig. \ref{fig:n16_hard_drop}.
-We observe an evident improvement in favor of the quantum dropouts, which becomes more significant as the circuit depth $p$ grows.
-At $p=50$, the QAOA's probability of locating the ground state doubles on average with the implementation of the quantum dropouts, with the best-case scenario offering a success probability of $\sim 0.21$, well exceeding that of $\sim 0.073$ for the regular QAOA and the SA probability of $\sim 0.069$.
-Intuitively, when $p$ is small, the limiting factor is the quantum circuit's capacity; as $p$ and thus quantum circuit's expressibility increases, the bottleneck switches to the optimization of the variational parameters, where the regular QAOA commonly gets bogged down and the quantum dropout begins to shine (see the averaged performance in Fig. \ref{fig:n16_hard_drop}b).
+We observe an evident improvement in favor of quantum dropouts, which becomes more significant as the circuit depth $p$ grows.
+At $p=50$, the QAOA's probability of locating the ground state doubles on average with the implementation of quantum dropouts, with the best-case scenario offering a success probability of $\sim 0.21$, well exceeding that of $\sim 0.073$ for the regular QAOA and the SA probability of $\sim 0.069$.
+We do not claim to establish the quantum advantage, as we can employ similar dropout ideas in classical SA to lift its performance; see Appendix G. Intuitively, when $p$ is small, the limiting factor is the quantum circuit's capacity; as $p$ and thus the quantum circuit's expressibility increases, the bottleneck switches to the optimization of the variational parameters, where the regular QAOA commonly gets bogged down and quantum dropout begins to shine (see the averaged performance in Fig. \ref{fig:n16_hard_drop}b).